fullstorydev/fullstory-node-sdk/README.md

     });
   ```

+- Batch import job lifecycle.

-- Adding listeners for a batch import job and executing the job
+  Optional events listeners can be added for the batch import job.
+The batch import job will manage the following lifecycle:

-  1. When the job's execute method is called, an API request is made to the server to create the import the job:
+  1. When the job's `execute` method is called, an API request is made to the server to create the import the job:
   - [users](https://developer.fullstory.com/server/v2/users/create-batch-user-import-job/)
   - [events](https://developer.fullstory.com/server/v2/events/create-batch-events-import-job/)

-  2. Once the job is created successfully, `created` listeners are invoked with the job's information.
+  2. Once the job is created successfully, `created` listeners are invoked with the job's metadata.

-  3. The job then starts to poll on the server to get the latest job status at an interval:
+  3. The job then starts to poll on the server API to get the latest job status at an interval:
   - [users](https://developer.fullstory.com/server/v2/users/get-batch-user-import-status/)
   - [events](https://developer.fullstory.com/server/v2/events/get-batch-events-import-status/)

-    Each successful poll will result in `processing` listeners being invoked.
+    Each successful poll will invoke the `processing` listeners.

-  4. When the job status reaches a `done` state (`COMPLETED` or `FAILED`), we automatically retrieve the results, by calling get batch imports:
+  4. When the job status reaches a `done` state (either `COMPLETED` or `FAILED`), the job automatically starts to retrieve the imported items, by calling the "get batch imports" APIs:
   - [users](https://developer.fullstory.com/server/v2/users/get-batch-user-imports/)
   - [events](https://developer.fullstory.com/server/v2/events/get-batch-events-imports/)

-    or get batch errors:
+    or "get batch errors" APIs if there were errors:
   - [users](https://developer.fullstory.com/server/v2/users/get-batch-user-import-errors/)
   - [events](https://developer.fullstory.com/server/v2/events/get-batch-events-import-errors/)

-    And the `done` listeners are invoked with the results.
+    And lastly the `done` listeners are invoked with the results.

   5. The `error` listeners are called anytime an error is encountered, may be called more than once.